 Losing weight may help reduce the effects of enlarged male breasts.
 But there may be excessive glandular tissue, too, which can make this a problem for thin men.
 Male breast reduction surgery is the only known effective, long-term treatment for gynecomastia.

-After this surgery, most patients report that they feel comfortable going without a shirt for the first time in many years.
+After having the excess tissue removed during the plastic surgery, most patients report that they feel comfortable going without a shirt for the first time in many years.
 Many patients also report a significant boost in self-confidence.

 The surgeon will give you either general or IV sedation to keep you comfortable during the procedure.
-Your surgeon will discuss the options with you before surgery.
+Your surgeon will discuss the options with you before your plastic surgery.